plone/training/mastering-plone/plone5.rst

 Folder Contents
 ---------------

-The view to display the content of a folder is new and offers many new features:
+The view to display the content of a folder is new and offers many new features compared to Plone 4:

 * configurable table columns
 * changing properties of multiple items at once